zhangying9128/LMGC/README.md

 ```

 ### Training
 You can train LMGC with the following scripts on a GPU.
+Please edit `MAIN_TASK` and `SUBTASK` based on your setting.
 ```sh
 bash commands/train.sh
 ```